 You know, it's something that we're on Thanksgiving.

-You know we're doing uh a big push for that, but really what happened was obviously the war broke out.
+But really, what happened was obviously the war broke out.

-We're able to represent so many of these families, and it's been an important time.
+We were able to represent so many of these families, and it's been an important time.

-One of our families, but that's just a very small portion of what's going on right now.
+We were pleased to see, obviously, on this list, potentially a few of one of our families, but that's just a very small portion of what's going on right now.

 Exactly.

-And I think that's something that has been a big project for us as we start to roll out new ways, you have to always be on top of how you're reaching new audiences and how you're making statements that you're not just gonna put up with what's what's going on.
+You have to always be on top of how you're reaching new audiences and how you're making statements that you're not just going to put up with what's going on.

-We've seen that with a lot of Hollywood celebrities now getting, you know, getting a little bit maybe a taste of what they said, their own medicine.
+We've seen that with a lot of Hollywood celebrities now getting, you know, getting a little bit, maybe a taste of what they said, their own medicine.

 Those are the kind of voices that we're hearing, and we're actually seeing proper backlash maybe occur to that.